 Receivables Facility.
-On November 25, 2008, CERC replaced a receivables facility that had terminated on October 28, 2008 with a new 364-day receivables facility.
-Availability under the new facility ranges from \$128 million to \$375 million, reflecting seasonal changes in receivables balances.
-At December 31, 2008 and June 30, 2009 the facility size was \$128 million and \$265 million, respectively.
-As of December 31, 2008 and June 30, 2009, advances under the receivables facilities were \$78 million and \$75 million, respectively.
+On October 9, 2009, CERC amended its receivables facility to extend the termination date to October 8, 2010.
+Availability under CERC's 364-day receivables facility now ranges from \$150 million to \$375 million, reflecting seasonal changes in receivables balances.
+As of December 31, 2008 and September 30, 2009, the facility size was \$128 million and \$150 million, respectively.
+As of December 31, 2008 and September 30, 2009, advances under the receivables facilities were \$78 million and \$40 million, respectively.

 Inventory Financing.
 In December 2008, CERC entered into an asset management agreement whereby it sold \$110 million of its natural gas in storage and agreed to repurchase an equivalent amount of natural gas during the 2008-2009 winter heating season for payments totaling \$114 million.
-This transaction was accounted for as a financing and, as of December 31, 2008 and June 30, 2009, CenterPoint Energy's financial statements reflect natural gas inventory of \$75 million and \$-0-, respectively, and a financing obligation of \$75 million and \$-0-, respectively.
+This transaction was accounted for as a financing and, as of December 31, 2008 and September 30, 2009, CenterPoint Energy's financial statements reflect natural gas inventory of \$75 million and \$-0-, respectively, and a financing obligation of \$75 million and \$-0-, respectively, related to this transaction.